 “Tom Peek has lived a life worthy of Melville, Twain and Stevenson.”

-Tom has explored diverse writing venues for four decades, impacting a wide variety of audiences—and never more potently than with his award-winning Hawaiʻi novel Daughters of Fire.
+Tom has explored diverse writing venues for four decades, impacting a wide variety of audiences—and never more potently than with his Hawaiʻi novels, the award-winning Daughters of Fire and his new novel Mauna Kea.

 His work ranges from fiction and late-night radio comedy to university publications, and includes novels, public policy studies, newspaper commentaries, magazine articles, national park exhibits and award-winning video productions.